stefanthoss/chickenonabun/_posts/2020-07-23-rt-rotisserie.md

 website: https://www.rtrotisserie.com/
 ---

-RT Rotisserie has a lot of chicken dishes but the one to get is *Sally Hurricane’s Southern Fried Chicken Sandwich*.
+RT Rotisserie has a lot of chicken dishes but the one to get is *Sally Hurricane's Southern Fried Chicken Sandwich*.
 Not sure whether it is actually healthier than your usual fried chicken sandwich but it definitely feels like it.
 They use a delicious yogurt sauce instead of the usual mayo which pairs well with the slaw and pickled onions.
 The chicken is not very crispy, but it's juicy and flavorful.